What does the Dietitians Board do for you?

-Our vision is to promote and enhance the health of New Zealanders by ensuring that dietitians practise safely and competently.
+We promote and enhance the health of New Zealanders by ensuring that dietitians practice safely and competently.

 The primary role of the Board is to promote and protect public interest by providing mechanisms to ensure that Dietitians are qualified, competent and fit to practise their profession.

 Dietitian’s Scope of Practice

 Dietitians are registered health practitioners who evaluate scientific evidence about food and nutrition and translate it into practical strategies.
 Dietitians work in partnership with individuals, whānau, communities and populations, in states of health and disease, to support optimal health and well-being.